fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: status_generation

    the "generation" count of ``$status``.
 This will be incremented only when the previous command produced an explicit status.
 (For example, background jobs will not increment this).

 ..
+ENVVAR:: TERM

+   the type of the current terminal.
+When fish tries to determine how the terminal works - how many colors it supports, what sequences it sends for keys and other things - it looks at this variable and the corresponding information in the terminfo database (see ``man terminfo``).

+   Note: Typically this should not be changed as the terminal sets it to the correct value.

+..
 ENVVAR:: USER